Home » Meal Prep » Food From Scratch Recipes » Homemade Cherry Jam {Easy Yummy Healthy}

 Combine cherry, apple, and sugar and cook on medium heat

-Turn the heat to medium, and combine frozen pitted cherry, peeled apple slices, and sugar in a frying pan.
-Cover the pan with a lid and cook for about 15 minutes.
+Turn the heat to medium, and combine frozen pitted cherry and sugar in a frying pan.
+If you use a dried apple, add the peeled sliced apples too.
+Cover the pan with a lid and cook for about 7 minutes.

 This hard anodized fry pan holds up heat very well and has a superb non-stick function, which works great for making jam.
 Mix and stir from time to time to make sure they are cooked evenly.